alexdriedger/ChallengeTheSpire/README.md

 ### Polish Boss Rush & Elite Rush

+- Remove smoke bomb
 - Support for endless and infinite spire
 - Make pantograph boss relic (Boss Rush)
-- Remove useless relics from Replay The Spire
+- Remove useless relics from Replay The Spire, Hubris, Aspiration, Conspire
 - Only start with 2 eggs on Platinum Boss Rush
 - Remove loot from final fight
 - Fix soft lock from saving and continuing on a Boss Chest